leonardodibari/NisSchool2024/README.md

 # NisSchool2024
 Repository for interactive tutorial material for the course of "Statistical Physics in Bioinformatics" of [Martin Weigt](https://sites.google.com/site/martinweigt/home?authuser=0) at the ["Niš School 2024: Information, Noise and Physics of Life"](https://indico.ictp.it/event/10484).
-Turorials were realized by Leonardo Di Bari &amp; Roberto Netti.
+Tutorials were realized by Leonardo Di Bari &amp; Roberto Netti.

 # Tutorial 1 - Leonardo Di Bari